nemo-nesciam/Blockchain-Insights-Hub/README.md

 ### Blockchain

-<mark style="background-color: #FF7E24">GitHub</mark> [**Immunefi PoC Templates**](https://github.com/immunefi-team/forge-poc-templates) The GitHub repository "immunefi-team/forge-poc-templates" is a collaborative project designed to provide reusable and modifiable Proof of Concept (PoC) examples for various Ethereum Virtual Machine (EVM) based vulnerabilities.
+<b style="background-color: #FF7E24">GitHub</b> [**Immunefi PoC Templates**](https://github.com/immunefi-team/forge-poc-templates) The GitHub repository "immunefi-team/forge-poc-templates" is a collaborative project designed to provide reusable and modifiable Proof of Concept (PoC) examples for various Ethereum Virtual Machine (EVM) based vulnerabilities.
 The goal of this repository is to enhance the quality of bug reports and facilitate a more efficient and straightforward process for white-hat hackers to create PoCs and validate their findings.
 These templates are specifically created for testing PoCs in local environments and then submitting them to bug bounty programs, with any other usage being explicitly prohibited​​.

-<mark style="background-color: #FF7E24">GitHub</mark> [**Pickle Finance Contract Directory**](https://github.com/pickle-finance/contracts)
+<b style="background-color: #FF7E24">GitHub</b> [**Pickle Finance Contract Directory**](https://github.com/pickle-finance/contracts)
 The GitHub repository for Pickle Finance's contracts includes a variety of Ethereum-based contracts related to the Pickle Finance ecosystem.
 These contracts encompass different functionalities, such as DILL contracts, main contracts, gauges, and various Pickle Jars (pJars) for different blockchain platforms like Ethereum, Polygon, OKEx, Arbitrum, Moonriver, Cronos, Aurora, Metis, Moonbeam, Optimism, Fantom, Gnosis, and Kava.
 The repository is a comprehensive collection of deployed contracts for Pickle Finance, detailing the architecture and tools essential for the platform's operation across multiple blockchains​​.

+<b style="background-color: #FF7E24">GitHub</b> [**DIRP - DEFI Incident Response Playbooks**](https://github.com/0xKoda/DIRP/tree/main) :yellow_circle:
+The GitHub repository 0xKoda/DIRP focuses on DeFi (Decentralized Finance) Incident Response Playbooks.
+It addresses the lack of incident response plans among DeFi protocols by providing adaptable playbooks for various scenarios.
+These resources include detailed flowcharts, step-by-step instructions, and additional references for effective incident management.
+The community is encouraged to contribute by reviewing existing content, identifying gaps, and submitting detailed, well-researched contributions to enhance the repository's effectiveness and coverage​​.

 ## Artificial Intelligence